aws-powertools/powertools-lambda-python/docs/upgrade.md

 * The API for **event handler's `Response`** has minor changes to support multi value headers and cookies.
 * The **legacy SQS batch processor** was removed.
+* The **Idempotency key** format changed slightly, invalidating all the existing cached results.

 ???+ important
     Powertools for Python v2 drops suport for Python 3.6, following the Python 3.6 End-Of-Life (EOL) reached on December 23, 2021.